mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/gui/settings/index.md

 ## DC/OS UI Details

 The **DC/OS UI Details** section shows you which version of the UI is installed; note that this is **not** the version of DC/OS which is currently installed.

-You have the option to use an earlier version of the UI.
+### Rollback
+You can revert your UI version to an earlier one if you need to.
+DC/OS comes with a pre-bundled UI version.
+As you update the UI using the **Settings** page, we keep the pre-bundled version in case it becomes necessary to roll back.
+Therefore if you roll back, you will be getting the pre-bundled version that came with your DC/OS installation.

 Click on the **Rollback** button to load the earlier version of the UI.